katherinew5896/sep11-freedom-project/tool/learning-log.md

 go("main", 0)

 `````
-What this code does it that you can talk to people and go between two levels.
+What this code does is that you can talk to people and go between two levels.
 ![k](level1.png)
 ![k](level2.png)